TitoSaavedra/beauty_album/README.md

 | MSI | `src-tauri/target/release/bundle/msi/` |
 | NSIS | `src-tauri/target/release/bundle/nsis/` |

-The installed app is self-contained — no Python or Node runtime required on the target machine.
-Firefox for Playwright must still be installed once (`playwright install firefox`).
+The installed app is fully self-contained — no Python, Node, or external runtime required on the target machine.

 ---